Administration & Staff

 Phone: 740-425-3655 Ext.
 225

 Mark Hibbett came to Olney during the summer of 2015 to work as a farm intern and decided to stay on full-time during the school year.
-Mark now splits his time on campus between work on the farm, the kitchen and the maintenance department.
+Mark now works as the assistant farm manager and oversees the school’s Farm Team.
 Before coming to Olney, Mark worked in addiction counseling in Florida and with the after school youth program at Laughlin Memorial Chapel in Wheeling, WV.
-He also has experience with gardening, and was excited to learn more about farming at Olney.
+He also has experience with gardening.

 Phone: 740-425-3655 Ext.
 232